-Visitors will be able to access the park from the Anacostia Riverfront Trail on both sides of the river in Anacostia Park (Ward 8) and by the US Navy Yard (Ward 6).
+Visitors will be able to access the park from the Anacostia Riverfront Trail on both sides of the river in Anacostia Park and by the US Navy Yard.
 Additionally, the park will connect to the existing 16 ft. pedestrian walkway on the local bridge which begins at the corner of MLK and Good Hope Road SE in historic Anacostia and 11th and Water Street SE at the Navy Yard.
-A number of bus trunk lines have stops on both sides of the bridge including the 90, 92, P6 and Circulator.
-The Bridge Park will be an approximate 15 minute walk from the Anacostia Metro station and a 25 minute walk from Eastern Market Metro Station.
+A number of cross city bus lines have stops on both sides of the bridge including the 90, 92, P6 and the Circulator.
+The Bridge Park will be an approximate 15 minute walk from the Anacostia Metro station and a 25 minute walk from Eastern Market, Navy Yard and Potomac Avenue Metro Stations.
 Finally, visitors driving to the park have the option of parking at nearby garages including the Maritime Plaza and the Anacostia Metro Station.

 How are funds secured for construction?

-There are four sources of funding for the 11th Street Bridge Park: corporations / foundations; District government, individuals and New Market Tax Credits.
+The sources of funding for the 11th Street Bridge Park include: half expenses from the District government and half covered by Building Bridges from: corporations / foundations / individuals; federal grants and New Market Tax Credits.

 Where is the project now?

-We recently received unanimous approval of our design concept by two important federal review agencies, the National Capital Planning Commission and the U.S. Commission of Fine Arts.
-We are at 15% design and in December, 2018 our design team will begin work to take the selected design to 100% completion along with the environmental review process, permitting and right of way.
+We have received unanimous approval of our design concept by two important federal review agencies, the National Capital Planning Commission and the U.S. Commission of Fine Arts.
+We have completed our environmental review process per federal requirements.
+We are at 65% design and will be at 100% design by this summer when DDOT will begin the work to solicit our builder.

 When will construction start?

-We anticipate 2 years of further design work, environmental review, permitting and right of way.
-Our partners at the District Department of Transportation should begin soliciting a general contractor in 2020.
-Construction should start in 2021 with the park opening in 2023.
+Our partners at the District Department of Transportation will begin soliciting a general contractor in fall, 2022.
+Construction should start in the first half of 2023 with the park opening in 2025.